idkfelix/year12/Maths/Matrices.md

 \end{tikzcd}
 \end{document}
 ```
-- A **state-transition matrix** is a square matrix representing probability between changes in a scenarios states, denoted as $T$
+- A **transition matrix** is a square matrix representing probability between changes in a scenarios states, denoted as $T$
 - Each column of the matrix should sum to $1$ as it is split into the probabilities of transitioning to each row or state.
 - All transition matrices should indicated which of the rows and columns are 'from' and 'to' as they are not always column to row.
 $$